Brussels, 17 July 2023

 In Latin America and the Caribbean

 South and Mesoamerica were pioneer regions for the design and implementation of public policies for the protection of HRDs.
-The first protection programme in the world started in Colombia in 1997, one year before the adoption of the Declaration on Human Rights Defenders by the UN General Assembly.
+The first protection program in the world started in Colombia in 1997, one year before the adoption of the Declaration on Human Rights Defenders by the UN General Assembly.
 The first national law on the protection of HRDs was also adopted in the region, in Mexico in 2012.

-In addition to pressure from civil society organisations, the standard-setting role of the Inter-American human rights system played a huge role in the creation and implementation of protection policies in Latin America.
+In addition to pressure from civil society organizations, the standard-setting role of the Inter-American human rights system played a huge role in the creation and implementation of protection policies in Latin America.
 Notably, the Inter-American Court of Human Rights stipulated the obligation of states to protect HRDs through four specific duties:

 - Facilitate the necessary means for human rights defenders to freely carry out their activities;